greenteaisgreat/intuitive-ticketing/README.md

-# ticketing-app
+#ticketing-app

-A ticketing application to practice building with Next.js
+A ticketing application built using Next.js